-This section is optional, but it is an acknowledgment to those who helped you write the dissertation.
-It might include supervisors, parents, friends, funding agencies, or any other person that supported you in writing the thesis.
+This section is optional, but it acknowledges those who helped you write the dissertation.
+For example, it might include supervisors, parents, friends, funding agencies, or any other person that supported you in writing the thesis.

 However, some students or researchers prefer to write it first because it provides a framework for dissertation writing.

-In this section, you list all your chapters and headings that you use in the dissertation.
+This section lists all the chapters and headings that you use in the dissertation.
 This section guides the readers to navigate the document easily and gives an overview of the structure.